galetaire/spahousing/pages/posts/wages.md

 # Interpretation and observations

-By looking at wages, it is common to found convergence and divergence cycles.
+By looking at wages, convergence and divergence cycles are found.
 Divergence implies that housing prices grow faster than wages, and convergence the opposite.

 - 2003 - 2007: Wage/price divergence.
 - 2008 - 2013: Wage/price convergence.